Charleston Co. School Board of Trustees Chair withdraws from election

 A withdrawal letter from Mack was sent to the Charleston County Board of Elections on September 14.

-Mack told News 2 he decided to withdraw to “pursue other opportunities.”
+Mack told News 2 that he decided to withdraw his candidacy to “pursue other opportunities” in education and said that he was not unhappy with the board’s direction.

 He has served on CCSD’s Board of Trustees since 2014 prior to his decision to withdraw.